Faculty & Staff

 Lucy Zipf

-Associate Teaching Professor, MS in Environment & International Affairs
+Associate Teaching Professor, M.S. in Environment & International Affairs

 Dr. Lucy Zipf is an ecologist studying the integrated impacts of co-occurring global changes–climate, habitat, and conservation management–on biological communities.
 Dr. Zipf uses observational and experimental field studies with statistical modeling approaches to forecast changes in bird and insect phenology and reproductive success.
 Dr. Zipf also works closely with community science organizations to involve stakeholders in her research.
 In her classroom, Dr. Zipf prioritizes hypothesis-driven exploration of the natural and built environment.
 Dr. Zipf works with students to build the foundational knowledge needed to understand big environmental problems and then reexamine their and other environments with critical thought.